Shengyw1711/ECG_arrhythmia_classification_with_2D_CNN/README.md

 ECG arrhythmia classification using a 2-D convolutional neural network.

-This is an implementation of this paper: https://arxiv.org/pdf/1804.06812.pdf

 The model was trained on MIT-BIH Arrythmia dataset.
 It took 60 hours to train the model on an NVIDIA Tesla GPU.

 The model can detect arrythmias of 6 types, namely: